 Tesla hasn’t released any official performance specifications on their solar roof tiles, which in and of itself is a red flag.
 But, from what’s circulated on the internet, they seem to be about 18% efficient, which falls in line with traditional solar panels.

-However, despite having similar estimated efficiency ratings to that of conventional solar panels, they don’t perform as well because they are attached flush to your roof.
+Despite having similar estimated efficiency ratings to that of conventional solar panels, they don’t perform as well because they are attached flush to your roof.
 Conventional solar panels are mounted on racking, and can be installed at an ideal angle to maximize solar production.

 The solar shingles just go against your roof, so the angle they sit at is predetermined and can’t be adjusted.
 This means you’ll likely need a bigger-sized solar shingle system to cover your electric bill than if you had installed a solar panel system, which, in turn, causes you to spend more.